 CE principles can even accelerate the progress of the SDGs, this is presented below in the diagram, showing the direct contributions of CE principles towards the goals:

-A CE strategy could help lower-income countries ‘leapfrog’ to a more sustainable development pathway that avoids locking in resource-intensive practices and infrastructure.
+A CE strategy could help lower-income countries ‘leapfrog’ to a more sustainable development pathway that avoids locking in resource-intensive practices and infrastructure and moves towards recycling existing materials, relying less on limited natural resources, and adopting more sustainable practices like using renewable energy sources during production.

 Businesses using a Circular Economy model: